Skip navigation

 He has a background in student leadership and has taken on several committee positions for community groups over time.
 He is currently studying a Diploma of Community Services, aspiring to work in the Disability Sector.

 Alex is motivated by his lived experience driving him to seek to improve the lives of all people living with Migraine.
-After an increase in attacks in high school, a virus he contracted in his first year of University in 2018 caused his migraine to rapidly spiral to experiencing debilitating attacks just about every day.
-He is still significantly impacted, but is now doing better, being managed by Botox and Ajovy under a specialist neurologist.
+After an increase in attacks in high school, a virus he contracted in his first year of University which caused his migraine to rapidly spiral to experiencing debilitating attacks just about every day.
+He is still significantly impacted, but is now doing better, being managed under a specialist neurologist.

 He has a particular interest in raising awareness of under recognised groups in the Migraine Community that don’t fit the stereotypical presentation.
-During the pandemic, he worked with a small group of other Men with the ongoing support of Migraine Australia to build a support group called Men with Migraine.
-He is also the longstanding Geelong Ambassador.
+During the pandemic, he started as a volunteer as Geelong Ambassador and worked with a small group of other Men with the ongoing support of Migraine Australia to build a support group called Men with Migraine.
+He has continued on as a volunteer in the support team and is currently an admin of the national Migraine Australia Chat Group.

 In his spare time, he enjoys hobbies including Rovers (Adult) Scouts, singing in a choir and long walks with his family’s 2 dogs.
 He has also recently taken an interest in landscape photography.